rezwanJamee/bugTracker_backend/README.md

 ATLAS_URI = <**** Paste MongoDB connection string here ****>
 <br>
 <br>

 ## Setup
-- Install Node.js from Nodejs website.
+It require the npm and Node.js installed on the system.

-## Start the server
+Follow the steps:
 - Install the required dependency entering the following command in the folder terminal.
 ### `npm install`
 - Now start the server with the following command.